 RADMIN - In Your Livelihood

-RADMIN – In Your Livelihood is a guided and coached creative programme.
+RADMIN – In Your Livelihood is a guided and coached creative program.
 It takes 4 hours per week, and is designed to equip you for active livelihood manoeuvres in complex times and emerging situations (now!).

 This programme is for individuals and organisations.